section-engineering-education/engineering-education/content/articles/implementing-binary-search-tree-using-python/index.md

 - They use a logarithmic time complexity of `k = log(n)` where `k` is the lookup, insertion, and removal time and `n` is the number of items stored in the tree.
 This is better than linear search time.

 ### Conclusion
-In this article, we have learned the definition and types of binary search trees.

-We have also discussed how to create a tree, as well as add and delete data.
+In this article we learned the definition and different types of binary search trees.
+We also discussed how to create a tree, as well as add and delete data.
 Finally, we looked at how to check for empty nodes.

+Happy coding!

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)